 At the beginning of each semester, Residence Assistants and new student orientation discuss policies and procedures, including safety and security, with students living in the residence halls.
 Residents sign a residence hall contract which, like the Waldorf University Student Handbook, describes various housing and security regulations and their enforcement.
-Because 70 percent of Waldorf Students live in University residence halls, this brochure speaks to resources available to them in that setting.
+Because 75-80 percent of Waldorf Students live in university residence halls, this brochure speaks to resources available to them in that setting.
 All policies and support services extend to commuter students as well.
-The Office of Student Life also provides periodic speakers, orientation sessions and educational modules related to safety and security.
+The Office of Student Life also provides periodic speakers, orientation sessions and educational on-line modules related to safety and security.
 Safety sessions are coordinated with staff meetings and faculty meetings including periodic trainings.
+All buildings on campus and most spaces contain our red Emergency Safety Guide outlining various different types of safety security issues and how to respond.